Pete King to Newsmax: Jack Smith Wants to 'Railroad' Trump at Trial

-Special counsel Jack Smith's opposition to U.S. District Judge Aileen Cannon's statement this week saying she's open to jury instructions listing the Presidential Records Act as a defense in former President Donald Trump's records case shows Smith "wants to railroad" Trump through the trial, former Rep. Pete King said on Newsmax Sunday.
+Special counsel Jack Smith's opposition to U.S. District Judge Aileen Cannon's statement this week saying she's open to jury instructions listing the Presidential Records Act as a defense in former President Donald Trump's records case shows Smith "wants to railroad" Trump through the trial, former Rep. Pete King told Newsmax on Sunday.

 "He just had to get in before the election and this proves it," King said on Newsmax's "Wake Up America."
 "There are real legal issues in this case … the law is not even a criminal law.
 It's a civil law.
 There's a question of what a president does and does not do with his records, but other presidents have done this."